 In the north corner of the court is the small Temple of Seti II, which consists of three chapels dedicated respectively (from left to right) to Mut, Amun, and Khons, each with niches for the image of the deity.

 The kiosk had doorways on all four sides; in front of the west door, to the right, is a recumbent sphinx.
-On the right hand column (restored 1927) the name of Psammetichus has been placed over that of the Ethiopian ruler Taharqa (25th Dynasty).
+On the right hand column (restored 1927), the name of Psammetichus has been placed over that of the Kushite Pharaoh Taharqa (25th Dynasty).
 Adjoining it is the name of Ptolemy IV Philopator, which also appears on the abacus.

 Temple of Ramses III

 On the far side of the court is the Vestibule of the temple proper, which stands on a higher level.
 Along the front are four Osiris pillars, while to the rear are four columns with closed capitals.

 From the Vestibule, a doorway leads into the Hypostyle Hall, which has eight columns with closed capitals.
 Beyond this are three chapels dedicated respectively from left to right to Mut, Amun, and Khons.

-In particular, on the left hand (east) wall, you can see Amun presenting the curved sword and palm branch (symbols of long life) to Osorkon I, while below, Khnum holding the hieroglyph for "life" to the King's nostrils and Hathor suckling the King.
+In particular, on the left hand (east) wall, you can see Amun depicted presenting the curved sword and palm branch (symbols of long life) to Osorkon I, while below, Khnum portrayed as holding the hieroglyph for "life" to the King's nostrils and Hathor suckling the King.

 In the center is the huge doorway, formerly preceded by a kind of small vestibule flanked by two statues of Ramses II: one of these (on the right) still stands, of the other, only the legs are left.

-In the doorway, which bears the cartouches of Ramses I, Seti I, and Ramses II, an intervening door was built by Ptolemy VI Philometor and Ptolemy IX Euergetes II during their joint reign; the lintel of this is missing, but the jambs remain with reliefs showing the King making offerings to the gods of the temple.
+In the doorway, which bears the cartouches of Ramses I, Seti I, and Ramses II, an intervening door was built by Ptolemy VI Philometor and Ptolemy IX Euergetes II during their joint reign; the lintel of this is missing, but the jambs remain, with reliefs showing the King making offerings to the gods of the temple.